 Studios quickly realized the benefits of working in the digital domain, but they weren’t without their limits.
 In its infancy, digital recording devices were extremely expensive, and those that weren’t tended to sound harsh and shrill.

 As technology continued to advance, the sound quality improved, and digital audio interfaces became commonplace in professional recording studios.
-In 1999, Ricky Martin’s "Livin’ la Vida Loca" was the first song recorded, edited and mixed entirely in-the-box.
-Today, most professional studios rely entirely on digital audio systems, with much of the workload being carried by the digital audio converters.
+In 1999, Ricky Martin’s "Livin’ la Vida Loca" was the first song recorded, edited, and mixed entirely in the box.
+Today, most professional studios rely entirely on digital audio systems, with much of the workload being carried by digital audio converters.

 Digital to analog (DA) converters work in reverse, converting digital audio signals, such as those played by your DAW or web browser, into analog audio signals that can be recreated by your studio monitors or headphones.

 Most modern audio interfaces include limited DACs to enable simple digital recording, but for high-quality recording or particularly large sessions, you’ll need a standalone DAC.
 Most DACs include both AD and DA converters in the same unit, as well as a few other pieces of technology.

 DACs are responsible for three main tasks in the conversion process.
 First, they sample the analog audio signal.
 No, not like sampling a song in hip hop, it’s more like taking a burst photo on your smartphone.

 DACs take tens of thousands of ‘digital snapshots’ each second when sampling an analog audio signal.
 The more samples the DAC is able to capture, the more accurately it can recreate the audio signal in the digital domain.
 More on that later...

 Once the analog audio has been sampled, the DAC assigns each sample to a different timestamp within the waveform through quantization—similar to lining up transients to the grid in your DAW.